How I’d actually use this on a flip

 Methodology

 Every day count on this page traces to one of three layers: Census 2024 single-family build-duration anchors, SiteworkMath phase calibrations from flipper experience + AIA contract cadences, and standard CPM forward + backward pass for critical-path identification.
-The full per-cluster sourcing tier in methodology spells out which sources back which kinds of claims.
+The full per-calculator sourcing tier in methodology spells out which sources back which kinds of claims.
 The output is a planning horizon, not a contractor schedule — the schedule caveat is part of the engine output for a reason.

 Show the formulas